telefonicaid/fiware-glancesync/README.rst

 occurs within a region synchronisation, glancesync does not run more operations in that region and jumps to the next one.

-For each region, Glancesync starts getting a list of its images.
+For each region, GlanceSync starts getting a list of its images.
 Then calculates with images should be synchronised to this region (this is detailed in the next section).